Nightwind-Developments/debian-packer/README.md

 ```

 #### Output Example
-The package file structure with the above example will produce the following:
+The following file structure will be present in the generated package using the configuration example above:
 ```
   .
-  | DEBIAN
+  |-- DEBIAN
   |   |-- control
   |   |__ postinst
   |-- usr